-QPF’s Indigenous Poet-in-Residence program acknowledges the traditional owners of the land the festival is held on and the rich tradition of oral storytelling of Australia’s first poets, as well as showcasing the new wave of contemporary Aboriginal poets.
-Poets engage in a residency at QPF in a program designed in consultation with the artist and community.
+QPF’s Indigenous Poet-in-Residence Program acknowledges the traditional owners of the land the festival is held on and the rich oral storytelling traditions of Australia’s first poets, as well as showcasing the new wave of contemporary Aboriginal poets.

 This program is proudly supported by Brian Tucker Accounting.